isomerpages/pmo-nccs/media/press-releases/_posts/2016-07-10-singapore-unveils-latest-plans-for-addressing-climate-change.md

 ---
 layout: post
-title: Singapore unveils latest plans for addressing climate change
+title: Singapore Unveils Latest Plans for Addressing Climate Change
 subtitle: 10 Jul 2016
 permalink: /media/press-release/singapore-unveils-latest-plans-for-addressing-climate-change
 ---

-### SINGAPORE UNVEILS LATEST PLANS FOR ADDRESSING CLIMATE CHANGE

 President Tony Tan Keng Yam has announced the release of Singapore’s Climate Action Plan at the joint opening ceremony of the World Cities Summit, Singapore International Water Week and CleanEnviro Summit Singapore this evening.

-**Take Action Today: For A Carbon-efficient Singapore**
+**Take Action Today: For A Carbon-Efficient Singapore**

 The Climate Action Plan is explained in two documents.
 The first document entitled “Take Action Today: For A Carbon-efficient Singapore” spells out the key strategies that Singapore would be taking to reduce greenhouse gas emissions to fulfill the pledge it made in support of the Paris Agreement.
 Singapore has set a goal of reducing its greenhouse gas emissions intensity by 36 per cent compared to 2005 levels by 2030.
 Singapore is also working towards stabilising its emissions with the aim of peaking around 2030.
 These are ambitious targets, given Singapore’s limited options for renewable energy.